AKA More than you ever wanted to know about the art of Steven Griffin!

 I lost contact with them years ago, so I hope they're happy with me sharing pictures of my time with these beautiful ladies.

-As with my visual art, I create my songs straight out of my head and have made 11 albums out of the thousands of songs I freestyled between 2016-2019.
+As with my visual art, I create my songs straight out of my head and accidentally made 13 albums out of the 3000 or so songs I freestyled between 2016-2019.

 They're in the order they were recorded.